PerfectFit-project/virtual-coach-rasa/Rasa_Bot/README.md

 This is a simple conversational agent implemented in Rasa 2.8.1 with a Dutch language model.

 ## How to Run
+To run the full application, see [virtual-coach-main](https://github.com/PerfectFit-project/virtual-coach-main)

+These are instructions to run rasa bot in isolation.

 See here for the instructions from Rasa: https://rasa.com/docs/rasa/docker/deploying-in-docker-compose/.